kylejones200/psis_4700_applied_ai/webslides/weekdetail_Evaluation-and-Metrics.md

 ## Accuracy

-The simplest metric: correct predictions ÷ total predictions.
+The simplest metric: correct predictions ÷ total predictions
-Good for classification tasks like spam detection.
+Good for classification tasks like spam detection
 Bad for uneven datasets (95% "not spam" looks accurate but isn't)

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.